... to the Beverley and District u3a website

 ...for visiting our site.
 Please follow the links above to find out more about our activities.
 We aim to update our site regularly, so please save us in your favourites, and come back soon.

-... is an historic market town and the administrative capital of the East Riding of Yorkshire.
-Its skyline is dominated by two magnificent mediaeval churches, Beverley Minster and St Mary’s Parish Church.
+... is an historic market town and the administrative capital of the East Riding of Yorkshire, its skyline is dominated by two magnificent mediaeval churches, Beverley Minster and St Mary’s Parish Church

-BEVERLEY & DISTRICT U3A
+BEVERLEY & DISTRICT u3a

-... is a member of "The Humber Accord" - the other groups who are members are based in Cottingham, Hessle, South & North Cave, Swanland, Hornsea, Hull and Howden & District in East Yorkshire.
-The group AWAKE (drawing members from Anlaby, Willerby & Kirk Ella) is also a member of the Accord.
-Within agreed guidelines, members of one U3A within the Accord can take part in the activities of another.
+... is a member of ‘The Humber Accord’ – the other groups who are members are based in Cottingham, Hessle, Pocklington, South and North Cave, Swanland, Hornsea, Hull and Howden and District, in East Yorkshire.
+The group AWAKE (drawing members from Anlaby, Willerby and Kirk Ella) is also a member of the Accord.
+Within agreed guidelines, members of one u3a within the Accord can take part in activities of another.

 ... we are members of the Third Age Trust, which is the parent body of all affiliated U3A branches.
 In this country there are now over 1000 U3A groups, with a total membership of around 320,000.
 Why not make it one more by joining us?